infobip/infobip-spring-data-querydsl/README.md

 - Java 8 with [parameter names preserved in byte code](https://stackoverflow.com/a/20594685/607767) (used to map columns to constructor parameters)
 - Spring Data JDBC
 - Querydsl
+- entities must have an all argument constructor (`@AllArgsConstructor`), can have others as well
+- entity class and all argument constructor must be public (limitation of Querydsl)

 ### <a name="JDBCSetup"></a> Setup: